I move amendment No. 1:

 He went on to say the electorate handed over the right to make a decision on this policy to our legislators.
-If we all accept that, then we will save a good deal of time later by not having recourse to the mantra that somehow this is what the people voted for - they did not.
+If we all accept that, we will save a good deal of time later by not having recourse to the mantra that somehow this is what the people voted for - they did not.
 They did not vote on the heads of the legislation, as the Referendum Commission pointed out before the referendum.
 We all need to accept that and proceed from that point.

 Amendment No. 3 relates to the definition of viability in section 8.
 The current definition is inconsistent with the pre-referendum heads of Bill.
 It would have the effect of setting viability later than normal.

 Does the term "extraordinary life-saving measures" refer to an incubator?
 We could have a situation where a baby who would be regarded as viable could be subjected to abortion if an incubator was seen as an extraordinary life-saving measure.
 I will outline where I believe we ought to be on this point.
 Let us remember that we are talking about the definition of viability as it relates to abortion under section 9 and section 10 grounds.
-Under these provisions abortion is to be permitted beyond the first 12 weeks.
+Under these provisions, abortion is to be permitted beyond the first 12 weeks.
 We are talking about a very developed unborn child.

-It is important to emphasise the legitimacy and appropriateness of the consultative dimension when it comes to questions of viability and later-term terminations.
+It is important to emphasise the legitimacy and appropriateness of the consultative dimension when it comes to questions of viability and later term terminations.
 Certainly, I have no wish to do anything to obstruct good normal medical judgment making.
-The amendment is about codifying the protections for reasonable treatment rather than denigrating doctors or women who might legitimately forego aspects of what would normally be considered to be extraordinary life-saving measures.
+The amendment is about codifying the protections for reasonable treatment, rather than denigrating doctors or women who might legitimately forego aspects of what would normally be considered to be extraordinary life-saving measures.

-It seems to me that what applies in normal pregnancy situations should apply in these situations with regard to the duty of care to the child at a certain stage in pregnancy.
-The Medico-Legal Journal of Ireland has stated that the appropriateness of more extensive measures, such as surgery and specialised neo-natal intensive care, is to be determined in light of the child's condition and the foreseeable benefits and burdens of the treatment options for the total good of the child.
+It seems that what applies in normal pregnancy situations should apply in these situations with regard to the duty of care to the child at a certain stage in pregnancy.
+The Medico-Legal Journal of Ireland has stated the appropriateness of more extensive measures, such as surgery and specialised neo-natal intensive care, is to be determined in light of the child's condition and the foreseeable benefits and burdens of the treatment options for the total good of the child.